 Who Should Submit to the Archives

-It is recommended that each affiliate, division, and committee of the National Federation of the Blind designate an individual to be in charge of reviewing materials, submitting to the Archives, and overall acting as a liaison between the group and the Archives.
+It is recommended that each affiliate, division, and committee of the National Federation of the Blind designate an individual to be in charge of reviewing materials, submitting to the Archives, and acting as a liaison between the group and the Archives.
 This person can be an existing officer, someone interested in history and research, or just someone with a good sense for organization.

 I am a chapter or state-level division president.
-Should I send my files to the NFB archives?
+Should I send my files to the Archives?

 While we are definitely interested in preserving the work of chapters and state-level divisions and committees, we recommend that you speak with your state affiliate president first.
 If they are not already collecting information on the activities of your organization, they may wish to start.
 This will also help cut down on the duplication of files submitted to the archives.